Rise for the fallen; dance for the solemn.

 If it’s not worth tackling outright, it’s definitely not worth moaning about under your breath.

-(There is a time to actively engage against the forces in our environment: to speak out, to raise arms, to assert a power.
+(There is a time to actively engage against forces in our environment: to speak out, to raise arms, to assert a power.
 It is a small portion of time.
 All other time is for being: to commune, to learn, to appreciate and enjoy.

 This is equanimity.)